keimoon/gore/README.md

 # Gore

-Gore is a full feature redis client for Go
+Gore is a full feature Redis client for Go

 ## Features